Germany must close digital technology gap, Merkel ally says

 Braun made no mention of upgrading Germany’s broadband network.
 The government has pledged to provide nationwide access to the high-speed internet that businesses need to work effectively in the digital era by 2025.

-A 2017 Organisation for Economic Cooperation and Development study ranked Germany 29th out of 34 industrialised economies for fast internet connections.
+A 2017 Organisation for Economic Cooperation and Development study ranked Germany 29th out of 34 industrialized economies for fast internet connections.
 Japan and South Korea lead the pack.

 Merkel has made fixing Germany’s digital deficiencies a priority for her fourth and almost certainly final term, saying “our future prosperity depends on it.”